-If when pressing the F2 key the secondary function is performed (e.g., mutes audio), the function keys are the secondary function.
-For example, on an Apple computer, to press F2, hold down the fn key, and press F2.
+If when pressing the F2 key, the secondary function is performed (e.g., mutes audio), and the function keys are the secondary function.
+For example, on an Apple computer, to press F2, hold down fn, and press F2.

 If the FnLk (function lock) is enabled, the keyboard acts as if the Fn key is being pressed until it is unlocked.

-Information about what the secondary function may be is found on the below secondary function of F2 section.
+Information about the secondary function is found in the below secondary function of the F2 section.

 Where is the F2 key used?

-The following list is all of the locations the F2 key can be used with information about how it's used.
+The following list is all the locations where the F2 key can be used with information about its use.

-In Microsoft Windows and Windows program, when an icon, file, or folder is highlighted or selected, pressing F2 renames the file.
+When an icon, file, or folder is highlighted or selected in Microsoft Windows and Windows programs, pressing F2 renames the file.
 For example, you could open a folder in Explorer, select a file, and press F2.
 Once pressed, the file is highlighted, and you can type a new name for the file.